-- agreeing a programme of staged reductions in the overdraft limit and your balance
+- agreeing a plan of staged reductions in your overdraft limit and your balance

-- supporting you to reduce your overdraft usage by transferring the debt to an alternative credit product on more favourable terms
+- supporting you to reduce your overdraft use by transferring the debt to an alternative credit product on more favourable terms

 Find out more about managing money and debt if you've been affected by the coronavirus pandemic.

-This information might also be helpful to you if you already had payment difficulties before the pandemic and may be in longer-term financial difficulty.
-Or, if you’re worried about how to manage your payments and debts in the future.
+This information might also be helpful to you if you were struggling to make payments before the pandemic, if you’re in longer-term financial difficulty, or if you’re worried about how you will manage your payments and debts in the future.

-For more information on managing your money during and after the coronavirus pandemic, you can also visit the Money Advice Service’s Money Navigator Tool.
+For more information on managing your money during and after the coronavirus pandemic, you can also use the Money Advice Service’s Money Navigator Tool.